Chanchal2125/It-is-For-Everyone/README.md

 - Try to keep pull requests small to minimize merge conflicts.</li>

 # 📚 How to edit CONTRIBUTORS.md?
-- Add your name
-- Add your github profile link
-    - <a href="https://github.com/CODING-Enthusiast9857" target="_blank">Madhavi Sonawane.</a>
+- Add your name with github profile link such as 👉 <a href="https://github.com/CODING-Enthusiast9857" target="_blank">Madhavi Sonawane.</a>

 # 🤩🤗 Getting Started